-There is no shortage of beautiful and relaxing beaches for gay travellers to choose from when it comes to planning a getaway, and each will offer its own unique atmosphere and experience of local gay culture.
-From the tranquil, sun-soaked stretches of Koh Samui to Rio De Janeiro’s vibrant Ipanema, there is a beach for every gay traveller.
+There is no shortage of beautiful and relaxing beaches for gay travelers to choose from when it comes to planning a getaway, and each will offer its own unique atmosphere and experience of local gay culture.
+From the tranquil, sun-soaked stretches of Koh Samui to Rio De Janeiro’s vibrant Ipanema, there is a beach for every gay traveler.
 To give you just one less thing to think about, we’ve compiled a list of the best gay beaches across the globe.

 For the most visually stimulating gay beach in the USA, look no further.
 12th street Beach epitomises Miami’s gay culture, with hoards of attractive, half-dressed guys, rows of rainbow flags and pristine white sand as far as the eye can see.
 Conveniently, the beach is also located within walking distance of many of Miami’s premier gay nightlife venues.

 The central location means that 12th Street Beach is a popular hang out for the cities LGBTQ+ population year-round, but it’s during Miami’s annual pride celebrations that the beach truly flourishes.
-Every year, thousands of gay travellers from across the world descend on its soft sands for days of parties and non-stop hedonism.
+Every year, thousands of gay travelers from across the world descend on its soft sands for days of parties and non-stop hedonism.

 Read More: The Best Gay Beaches in Florida